User manual optimise:ms

 Enter data in the highlighted form shown below.
 Click Submit to add the new immunisation or Cancel.

 The immunisation records are added to the Overview panel as shown below.
 To remove an Immunisation entry, click next to that particular entry.

 The filtering tool in the Medical History Summary allows you to select which medical elements are included in this section.
 This is especially useful for patients with considerable amount of recorded data.
 To include Treatments and Tests only, click on the respective buttons.

-Each clinical consultation is represented as a Visit in OPTIMISE MS. A “Baseline Visit” would usually refer to the first visit to the clinical site or consultant responsible for the database.
+Each clinical consultation is represented as a Visit in Optimise MS. A “Baseline Visit” would usually refer to the first visit at the clinical site or consultant responsible for the database.

 Click on to create a new visit for the patient.

 Complete the new visit form in the right panel.
 Select the reason of the visit from the list of available options- this includes Routine, Drug Monitoring, Relapse Assessment and Urgent.
 Click Submit to create a visit.

 A warning message is shown if the form is incomplete when Submit is clicked.

 If the visit is successfully created, it will be added to the Medical History Summary and to the Timeline.
 Baseline visits are labelled as such.

 The reason for the visit entered when the visit is created is used to label the visit entry in the Medical History Summary.
 A relapse assessment visit is shown below.